-A network consists of nodes which mean there are servers, personal computers and networking hardware connected and thus they create a network.
-The existing network connection makes it possible for the data to be easily transmitted between devices connected on it.
+A network consists of nodes – servers, personal computers and networking hardware connected and thus forming a network.
+The existing network connection makes it possible for the data to be easily transmitted between devices connected to it.

 What Are The Types Of Packet Sniffers